June 23rd 2020

 Your real estate agent can provide more insight on how to navigate each step.

-Closing costs are important to budget ahead of time as they must be paid in cash and can add up to about 4% of the purchase price.
-The exact dollar amount will vary by property and area, but here’s a closer look at what the costs are and how they’re calculated:
+Closing costs are important to budget for ahead of time as they have to be paid in cash and can account for up to 4% of your final purchase price.
+The exact dollar amount will vary by property and area, but here’s a closer look the costs are and how they’re calculated:

 This tax is calculated based on a percentage of the home purchase price and varies by province.
-In addition, certain cities may have municipal LLT.
+Certain cities may also have municipal LLT.
 Here are a few examples:

 - Toronto ON (2.1% ~ $16k on an average home)